Orders, decorations, and medals of Kosovo

-State decorations of the Kosovo are regulated by the Law on Decorations.
+State decorations of the Republic of Kosovo are regulated by the Law on Decorations.
 Decorations are divided into three grades: orders, medals and commemorative medals.
 The President also bestows the title of Honorary Ambassador of Kosovo to people who have made extraordinary contributions to the Republic of Kosovo.
-This is an honor bestowed very rarely with only nine recipients in the history of the Republic.
+This is an honour bestowed very rarely with only nine recipients in the history of the Republic.

 The orders, decorations and medals are awarded by the President of Kosovo, though nominations might come from: Chairman of the Assembly, Prime Minister, President of the Supreme Court and the Electoral College, Chief Prosecutor of Kosovo, Minister, Chief of General Staff, General Director of Kosovo Police, President of the Municipal Assembly, President of the Academy of Sciences and Arts.